Skip to navigation Skip to content

 Currently receiving a payment attracting Pensioner Education Supplement (PES) + Read more ...

-Customers currently receiving qualifying payments for Pensioner Education Supplement (PES) and ABSTUDY PES may test their eligibility for PES or transfer to YA or Austudy.
+Customers currently receiving qualifying payments for Pensioner Education Supplement (PES) and ABSTUDY PES may:

-Customers will need to consider the following factors before making a decision to claim PES or YA/Austudy:
+Customers should consider the following factors before making a decision to claim PES, YA or Austudy:

 If the most appropriate payment for the customer's circumstances is: